Finding a way to declutter craft supplies without guilt, is difficult as we have often invested a lot of time and money into our hobbies.

 How to Get Rid of Unfinished Projects without Feeling Guilty

-This video discusses why it so hard to get rid of unfinished crafting projects.
+This video discusses why it is so hard to get rid of unfinished crafting projects.

 She also discusses why we can get so overwhelmed by our crafting clutter.